acSSadovskyi/currency-exchange-rate/README.md

 For application running (only in development mode while)

 1) npm install
-2) ./node-modules/.bin/electron-rebuild (Windows .\node-modules\.bin\electron-rebuild) for rebuilding sqlite to your platform
+2) ./node-modules/.bin/electron-rebuild (for Windows: .\node-modules\.bin\electron-rebuild) for rebuilding sqlite to your platform
 3) npm start